meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--dump-batch-size`
 **Default value**: `1024`

-Sets the batch size used in the dump importation process.
-This number corresponds to the maximum number of documents indexed in each batch.
-A larger value will take less time but use more memory.
+Sets the maximum number of documents indexed in a batch when importing a dump file.

-Bigger batch sizes can speed up the import process, but require more RAM.
-Setting a larger size than a system can handle might cause a MeiliSearch instance to crash; if this happens, consider reducing the batch size.
+Bigger batch sizes can speed up the import process, but will use more RAM.
+Setting a larger batch size than a system can handle might cause MeiliSearch to crash; if this happens, consider reducing the batch size.

 **Example**
 A dump contains 2600 documents.
-If `--dump-batch-size` is set to 1000, MeiliSearch will not index all 2600 in one go.
+If `--dump-batch-size` is set to 1000, MeiliSearch will not index all 2600 documents in one go.
 Instead, the instance will:

 1. First index documents 0 -> 999 (1000 docs)
 2. Then index documents 1000 -> 1999 (1000 docs)